-No one but you and God know the depth of the pain you’ve been through.
-Anyone who comes alongside of you and attempts to soothe you by saying, “I know what you’re going through” has any idea what they’re talking about.
+No one but you and God knows the depth of the pain you’ve been through.
+Anyone who comes alongside you and attempts to soothe you by saying, “I know what you’re going through” has any idea what they’re talking about.
 Such talk is utter foolishness.
-In my death process I’ve heard plenty of this talk from well-intentioned people.
+In my death process, I’ve heard plenty of this talk from well-intentioned people.
 The truth?
 Only God can understand the deep pain of an amazing.
-God, and God alone, is in touch with your pain.
+God and God alone is in touch with your pain.

 In the middle of such great loss, God is busy doing a great work of the heart.